Have you ever been using a piece of technology and just pondered exactly how it works?

 Due to a software bug, servers hosting content for sites including Reddit, Amazon and The New York Times went offline for about an hour, meaning the websites they hosted temporarily disappeared from the Internet.
 And a company called Fastly suddenly became a household name.

 Fastly provides hosting network solutions for some of the biggest digital brands.
-It specialises in hosting content that is not end-users aren't supposed to see; this includes things like usernames, financial information and security details.
+It specialises in hosting content, not what end-users aren't supposed to see; this includes things like usernames, financial information and security details.

 The interesting wrinkle in this story though is that Fastly’s share price went up after the outage.
 Although it had become involved in a major crisis, investors were keen.
 That’s because it was the first time that people outside of a very niche community of tech professionals truly understood how important Fastly was.
 Sometimes general consumers only understand the importance of certain parts of the digital infrastructure until it disappears.